dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 In this example we will see how we can embed maps with data served from a DHIS2 back-end into a Web page.
 To accomplish this we will use the GIS map plug-in.
-The plug-in is written in Javascript and depends on the Ext JS library only.
+The plug-in is written in JavaScript and depends on the Ext JS library only.
 A complete working example can be found at
 <http://play.dhis2.org/portal/map.html>.
 Open the page in a web browser
 and view the source to see how it is set up.